CroconTUI/crocon-lib/README.md

 **On Windows**, run the `make.bat` script from the `build` directory in the project root directory.

-_NMAKE is present in the VS Developer Command Prompt._
+_NMAKE is present in the VS Developer Command Prompt.
+In MSVC 2.0, launching a separate command prompt is not required._

 **On Linux:**
 ```sh